atom-dispencer/CodenameTeabag/docs/index.md

 Or, in simpler terms, you tell a computer the steps it needs to do some helpful task.

-Computers are not smart - they're just very fast at executing simple instructions called "machine-code", Machine-code just tells the computer where to move data from and to inside itself, and it's hard to
+Computers are not intelligent - they're just very fast at executing simple instructions called "machine-code", Machine-code just tells the computer where to move data from and to inside itself, and it's hard to
     write because it's all binary, like so: